HUMBLE ROOTS

 Over the years, many improvements and changes have been made.
 All of the cabins have been undergone renovations, floating house rentals have come and gone, and new buildings have been constructed.

 True to the nature of island living, every item that has been shipped to the lodge has been used, reused, and repurposed in multiple ways.
 For example, the deck around the hot tub was originally the foundation of the wall tent the Talvi family lived in while the cabins were being built.
-The hot tub itself was tansported to the island on the back deck of the Faith.
-To get it to its current location, it was pushed overboard, floated to shore, and was rolled the rest of the way.
+The hot tub was transported to the island on the back deck of the Faith.
+To get it to its current location, it was pushed overboard, floated to shore, and rolled up the beach by hand.

-After the cabins were built, the wall tent frame was moved 100 feet up the beach by Randy, Lia, and Paige.
-Paige was in disbelief that the 12x14 structure could be moved by only the three of them, but Randy had a plan.
-They pushed the wall tent onto rows of round logs and slowly rolled the platform up the hill to its final resting place, where it was transformed into the pantry.
+After the cabins were built, the wall tent frame was moved 100 feet uphill by Randy, Lia, and Paige.
+Paige was in disbelief that the 12x14 structure could be moved by the three of them, but Randy had a plan.
+They pushed the wall tent onto rows of round logs and slowly rolled the platform foot by foot to its final resting place, where it was transformed into the pantry.
 It was raining that day, in true rainforest fashion.

-The implementation of technology has made Alaskan island living a little easier (such as the installation of the electric water pump that fills the water tanks and solar panels that help generate 24-hour power), but living remote in Prince William Sound still requires resilience, hard work, and the ability to MacGuyver your way around a challenge.
+The implementation of technology has made Alaskan island living a little easier (an electric water pump fills the water tanks and solar panels help generate 24-hour power), but living remote in Prince William Sound still requires resilience, hard work, and the ability to MacGuyver your way around a challenge.